-Once inside a room, women are greeted with a hotel experience that’s now much more attuned to their preferences.
+Once inside a room, women travelers are greeted with a hotel experience that’s now much more attuned to their preferences.
 At most hotels, a guest will now find full-length mirrors, better lighting, more powerful hairdryers, softer bedding and higher-quality bath and body products.
 Mini fridges now have healthier snacks, and menus include healthier options — even vegetarian meals, in many cases.

 Women Travelers and Car Rental

-Much like airports and airlines have focused more on personal safety, car rental companies have also taken measures to ensure a safer and more comfortable experience for women — and for all customers.
+Much like airports and airlines have focused more on personal safety, car rental companies have also taken measures to ensure a safer and more comfortable experience for women travelers — and for all customers.